premteja-rudrakshala/tic-tac-toe/README.md

 # tic-tac-toe
-it is a basic game of tic tac toe
+It is a basic game of tic tac toe